Technology

 The ECO scheme means that gas and electricity suppliers with more than 250,000 household customers - including British Gas, EDF Energy, Eon, Npower, SSE and Scottish Power - are obliged to help households with energy efficiency measures.

-These measures will save households money on their energy bills, help keep homes warmer, and help to reduce carbon emissions.
+These measures will save households money on their energy bills, help keep homes warmer and help to reduce carbon emissions.

 What is the Energy Company Obligation?

 ECO is the government's umbrella term for its programme to make houses in the UK more energy efficient.
-It covers the Affordable Warmth Obligation and the Carbon Emissions Reduction Obligation (CERO).
-Until April 2017, it also included the Carbon Savings Community Obligation (CSCO).
-The scheme replaced the Carbon Emission Reduction Target (Cert) and the Community Energy Saving Programme (CESP) that ended in December 2012.

 As part of ECO, the government estimates that £1.3bn per year worth of energy efficiency and heating measures will be delivered across Great Britain.
+It also aims to cut carbon emissions and reduce fuel poverty.
 The scheme is planned to run until September 2018.

-Reforms to the Eco scheme from April 2017 simplified the eligibility criteria for Affordable Warmth.
+Reforms to the ECO scheme from April 2017 simplified the eligibility criteria for Affordable Warmth.
 It now covers more households and is targeted more towards those with low incomes.

 Which energy suppliers offer ECO?